Important: The information on this page is based on UK regulations for the 2020/2021 tax year.

 |Income Tax band||Personal Savings Allowance|

-When it comes to tax on stock trading, UK Capital Gains Tax (CGT) might need to be paid.
-If the profit you make when you sell your shares or investments exceed £12,300, you will pay CGT on the additional profits.
+When it comes to tax on stock trading, UK capital gains tax (CGT) might need to be paid.
+If the profit you make when you sell your shares or investments exceeds £12,300, you will pay CGT on the additional profits.

 If you are a higher or additional rate taxpayer you will pay 28% CGT on your gains from residential property and 20% on your gains from other chargeable assets.

-A dividend tax may also apply to tax on stock trading, UK-wide.
+A dividend tax may also apply to tax on stock trading in the UK.
 You do not pay tax on any dividend income that falls within your Personal Allowance though, which is the amount of income you can earn each year without paying tax.

-You also have a tax free dividend allowance of £2,000.
+You also have an annual tax-free dividend allowance of £2,000.

 Any dividends that exceed your allowance will have dividend tax deducted based on the tax band you fall into: